The MA Program in the Social Sciences (MAPSS)

 How do we know what we know?
 What makes expertise?
 What can we gain in the 21st century by exploring the contexts of knowledge production, past and present?
 Housed at the Stevanovich Institute on the Formation of Knowledge (SIFK), the Formation of Knowledge MAPSS concentration explores how claims to knowledge are shaped by disciplinary, social, historical, and political contexts, as well as local cultural factors both explicit and unspoken.
 Students in the Formation of Knowledge MAPSS concentration are introduced to the nascent and dynamic field of inquiry into the formation of knowledge through a broad range of historical, sociological, and anthropological case studies that exemplify and challenge disciplinary practices in the social sciences.
 In addition to traditional social science research, the program highlights experiential learning, collaboration, and opportunities guided faculty advisor.

-Led by a diverse team of faculty advisors with a broad range of specializations across campus, students in the Formation of Knowledge MAPSS concentration will be supplied with the methodological tools to look beyond their disciplinary silos in order to defamiliarize their intuitive approaches to research, and to reflect on the complex relationship between facts, truth, and the importance of examining the contexts of knowledge formation.
+Led by an interdisciplinary team of faculty advisors with a broad range of specializations across campus, students in the Formation of Knowledge MAPSS concentration will be supplied with the methodological tools to look beyond their disciplinary silos in order to defamiliarize their intuitive approaches to research, and to reflect on the complex relationship between facts, truth, and the importance of examining the contexts of knowledge formation.
 Accepted students will choose from a range of advanced seminars dedicated to exploring the interface of theory, practice, and social action.
 Our goal is to prepare these students for a broad range of advanced careers, from PhD study in the social sciences to leadership positions at research institutions, government agencies, non-profits, and the private sector.
 The Formation of Knowledge concentration is for students who seek rigorous training in the social sciences and critical exposure across academic disciplines, cultures, historical periods, as well as experiential learning.
 Admitted candidates may participate on research teams or conduct independent projects applying cross-disciplinary thinking and analysis to important research questions.

 The new MAPSS concentration in the Formation of Knowledge draws from the interdisciplinary faculty of the University-wide Stevanovich Institute on the Formation of Knowledge (SIFK).
 The Institute was launched at the University of Chicago in the fall of 2015 as as a laboratory for faculty and students to test their own underlying beliefs and assumptions, and those of their disciplines, an important complement to the deep thinking done in multiple modes across the University.
 SIFK is guided by a set of five principles that inform how we think about knowledge as 21st century leaders and scholars: